China, Taiwan spar over attendance at conflict diamond meeting

 Taiwan says China has stepped up efforts to block its international space and attendance at multilateral forums following the election last year of the independence-leaning Democratic Progressive Party.

-Australia's Sydney Morning Herald said the Chinese government delegation shouted over the welcome ceremony and forced the suspension of proceedings at the Kimberley Process meeting, and that Taiwan's delegation was later removed.
+Australia's Sydney Morning Herald said the Chinese government delegation shouted over the welcome ceremony and forced the suspension of proceedings at the meeting of the Kimberley Process, and that Taiwan's delegation was later removed.

 The Kimberley Process started when southern African diamond-producing states met in Kimberley, South Africa, in 2000 to discuss ways to stop the trade in conflict diamonds.
 Taiwan was granted observer status in 2007.